grhawkeye/vuln_wasm/README.md

 In particular, I tried to implement the most common vulnerabilities present in the C language and ported them to WASM applications.

 The following vulnerabilities are implemented:
-- Buffer overflow (BOF) client side, leading to an XSS attack
+- Buffer overflow (BOF) client-side, leading to an XSS attack
-- Buffer overflow (BOF) server side, leading to an RCE attack
+- Buffer overflow (BOF) server-side, leading to an RCE attack
-- Format string vulnerabilty client side and server side, leading to arbitrary write and read
+- Format string vulnerability client-side and server-side, leading to arbitrary write and read
 - ret2win: BOF that allows to call an arbitrary function
+- Use After Free Heap vulnerability, server-side.
+- Integer Overflow
+- Arbitrary Array Access